 Crisis Comms 101: a quick guide

-As the coronavirus pandemic unfolds, it's clear that we all need to prepare for uncertain times and upheaval.
-By planning well and communicating clearly, businesses can do their bit to contribute to the management of an unprecedented situation.
-That being the case, here's a quick 101 on issues management and crisis communications to use as a starting point for planning...
+Following the coronavirus pandemic, turbulent political and economic times continue.
+By planning well and communicating clearly, businesses can do their bit to contribute to the management of unprecedented and unpredictable situations.
+Here's a quick 101 on issues management and crisis communications to use as a starting point for planning...

 Remember the 3 Cs